Guide

 - The automatic threshold adapts to the current orderbook data.
 If volume conditions change, the threshold changes too, which can cause the highlighting to shift.

-- A custom threshold overrides auto for that coin.
-It stays fixed regardless of how the automatic threshold would have moved.
+- A per-coin custom threshold overrides both automatic and global custom threshold logic for that coin.
+It stays fixed until you reset it.

-- The × reset button removes the custom threshold and returns to auto mode.
+- The × reset button removes the per-coin custom threshold and returns the coin to automatic or global custom behavior.
 There is no confirmation prompt.

 - Order distance in the coin list and the orderbook threshold are related: the distance column reflects the closest large order as defined by the current threshold.